-The restricted part will focus on the needs of the companies (and market participants) that are involved in the imbalance settlement and provide them with all the data that are included in their settlement.
-The market participants will be able to have the complete overview of the imbalance settlement input and result, thus enabling them to perform a full verification over their entire settlement.
+The Online Service focuses on the needs of the companies (and market participants) that are involved in the imbalance settlement or balancing services and provide them with all the data that are included in their settlement.
+The market participants are able to have the complete overview of the imbalance settlement input and result, thus enabling them to perform a full verification over their entire settlement.

-The market participants and their service providers will be able to send / update information to eSett's imbalance settlement IT system.
+The market participants and their service providers are able to send and update information to eSett's imbalance settlement IT system.
 This includes both time series and structure data.
 Functionality for management of their collaterals and invoice information is also provided and it is possible to download data in different forms.
-The tasks that market participants can perform in the Online Service are presented in Table 31.
+The tasks that market participants can perform in the Online Service are presented in Table 32.